Alexandre Munoz

-Alexandre Munoz (born 4 May 2009 in Lézat-sur-Lèze) is a French racing driver who currently competes in the French F4 Championship.
+Alexandre Munoz (born 4 May 2009) is a French racing driver who last competed for ART Grand Prix in the Formula Regional European Championship.

+Munoz is the 2025 French F4 champion.

 Career

-Karting
+Karting (2021–2023)

 Munoz began karting in 2021, winning two Occitania karting titles in 2022 and 2023 and one South title in 2023 before stepping up to single-seaters the following year.

-Formula 4
+Formula 4 (2024-2025)

-2024

 Munoz stepped up to formula racing in 2024, competing in the French F4 Championship.
 He was the youngest driver in the field – he had to miss the opening round as it took place before his fifteenth birthday.
 After steady improvement during the season, he took his maiden race win in the final round at Le Castellet during the reverse-grid race, which he started from pole.

-2025

 Munoz continued to compete in French F4 in 2025, with mentorship from FRECA driver Enzo Peugeot.
 He started strong in the competitive field, winning two races in the opening weekend at Nogaro.
 In Dijon-Prenois he repeated this feat, along with claiming both pole positions and all three fastest laps.
-He became the first driver to win the first four non-reverse-grid races in modern French F4.
+Munoz became the first driver to win the first four non-reverse-grid races in modern French F4.
 Spa saw an end to his streak, with a best result of third place along with his first retirement of the season in race 3 following contact with title rival Jules Roussel.
 In the following round at Magny-Cours, Munoz once again finished race one on the podium as he held onto the points lead despite finishing no higher than fourth in the other two races.
 Munoz then retired in race one at Lédenon after contact with Louis Iglesias, before finishing second in the other two races behind Guillaume Bouzar and Rintaro Sato.
 In the season-ending round at Le Mans, Munoz finished sixth and fifth in the first two races to clinch the title, and then taking his fifth and final win of the season in race three.
+At the end of the year, Munoz raced in the FIA F4 World Cup, in which he retired from the main race due to a technical issue.

+Formula Regional (2026)

+The following year, Munoz joined ART Grand Prix to compete in the Formula Regional European Championship.
+In the eight-round season, Munoz won a wet race one at Spa from pole, before taking his second and final podium of the season at Imola, as he ended the year 13th in points.